bernhardAxonIvy/doc/source/designer-guide/user-interface/email-notifications/index.rst

 ===================

-To customize the content of the email notifications like the new task email or the daily task Summary, you must implement processes with a predefined process start signature.
+To customize the content of the email notifications like the new task email or the daily task summary, you have to implement processes with a predefined process start signature.

 Mail notifications require a configured mail server and enabled notification